Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 _**Figure 9.2**.
 Graph edges and nodes._

 From here we can see that our graph contains nodes (the points) and edges (the lines) of the network graph.
-There are various tools available in `osmnx` and `networkx` to continue analyzing this network graph.
-You can read more about the properties of the graph model and available tools in the `osmnx` online documentation.
+There are various tools available in `osmnx` and `networkx` to continue modifying and analyzing this network graph.
+It would also be possible to limit the search to contain only specific street segments, such as all public streets or all streets and paths that cyclists or pedestrians can use.
+You can read more about working with street network graphs in the `osmnx` online documentation.

 For now, we are only interested in the geometry and attributes of the street network and will convert the streets (edges of the network) into a `GeoDataFrame` using the `osmnx` function `graph_to_gdfs()`.